Nigerien Party for Democracy and Socialism: Fifth Republic

 Following another coup in April 1999, Issoufou finished second in the first round of the presidential contest in the general elections held later in the year, receiving 22.79% of the vote.
-In the second round he received 40.11% of the vote and was defeated by Tandja.
+In the second round he received 40.11% of the vote and was defeated by Mamadou Tandja.
 In the parliamentary elections, the PNDS won 16 of the 83 seats in the National Assembly, becoming the largest opposition party.

 In the 2004 general elections, Issoufou was the party's presidential candidate again.
-He finished second in the first round of voting with 24.6% of the vote, and was defeated again by Tandja in the second round.
+He finished second in the first round of voting with 24.6% of the vote and was defeated again by Tandja in the second round.
 In the parliamentary elections, the PNDS received 13.4% of the vote and won 17 of the 113 seats; eight additional seats were won by alliances of the PNDS with the Nigerien Progressive Party – African Democratic Rally, the Nigerien Self-Management Party, the Union of Independent Nigeriens and the Union for Democracy and the Republic.